Time to Read:

 This consists of two short stories.
 The titular story, Drunks, is about a man who is dragged out to drink.
 When he’s on his way home, he meets a woman who bites him.
 He wakes up the next, thinking it was a dream, but turns out he really came across a vampire.

-The second is titled Tick Tock, and relationship between a woman who had been asleep in cryostasis for over a century and the descendent of her brother.
+The second is titled Tick Tock and is about a relationship between a woman who had been asleep in cryostasis for over a century and the descendant of her brother.

 THOUGHTS

 Neither of these left much impression on me.
-In fact, so little impression I had to read them again to share my thoughts.
+In fact, they left so little impression I had to read them a second time to actually be able to share my thoughts.
 After a second read, I’m really just as unimpressed.

-Izumi Okaya’s art is very light and minimalistic and works very well with the more mature storylines.
+Okaya Izumi’s art is light and minimalistic and works well with the more mature storylines of these stories.
 I’ll give it that much.
-It translated HORRIBLY to my ereader, though, and for reasons I ended up reading it on my computer both times I read it.
+It translated horribly on the e-reader I tend to use to read manga, though, and for that reason, I ended up reading it on my computer.